Confidential advocacy: A safe place to start

 - Discuss making a report to the police.
 An advocate is available to help support you through this process and accompany you to appointments.

 - Make a holistic plan for managing and reducing the impact of this experience.

 - Learn about additional resources to support your long-term wellbeing.

 After calling or emailing, you can typically be scheduled to meet with an advocate within the next one or two business days.
 We try to meet in person whenever possible, as most students find that to be the most supportive.

 The first appointment

-You'll meet with the advocate in a private office on the UWB campus.
-You can tell the advocate as much or as little as you'd like.
-There's nothing in particular that you need to bring with you, but if you have documents or notes that you'd like to refer to, you're welcome to bring them along.
+If your appointment is in person, you'll meet with an advocate in a private office on the UWB campus.
+If you are meeting over Zoom or by phone, the advocate will still be in a private space, to maintain your privacy and confidentiality.
+You can tell your advocate as much or as little as you'd like.
+There is nothing in particular that you need to bring with you, but if you have documents or notes that you'd like to refer to, you're welcome to bring them along.